George Salazar: Early life and education

-In 2015, Salazar joined the cast of the musical adaptation of Ned Vizzini's Be More Chill as Michael Mell at the Two River Theater in Red Bank, New Jersey.
+In 2015, he joined the cast of the musical adaptation of Ned Vizzini's Be More Chill as Michael Mell at the Two River Theater in Red Bank, New Jersey.
 The production closed on June 28, 2015.

-In 2016, Salazar played Michael in the Off-Broadway revival of Tick, Tick...
+In 2016, he played Michael in the Off-Broadway revival of Tick, Tick...
 Boom!, which opened on October 20, 2016, at the Acorn Theatre at Theater Row.
 The production ran from October 20 to December 18.

 In 2017, Salazar played the characters of Grover and Mr. D in the Off-Broadway premiere of The Lightning Thief.
 The limited production ran from March 23 to May 6.

-In 2018, Salazar reprised his role as Michael Mell in Be More Chill in the Off-Broadway premiere of the musical at Signature Theatre Company from July to September 2018.
+In 2018, he reprised his role as Michael Mell in Be More Chill in the Off-Broadway premiere of the musical at Signature Theatre Company from July to September 2018.

 In 2019, Salazar played Michael Mell in Be More Chill at the Lyceum Theatre from February 14, 2019, to August 11, 2019, on Broadway.

-In 2019, Salazar starred in Little Shop of Horrors at Pasadena Playhouse as Seymour Krelborn from September 17, 2019, to October 20, 2019.
+In 2019, he starred in Little Shop of Horrors at Pasadena Playhouse as Seymour Krelborn from September 17, 2019, to October 20, 2019.
 During that time he was featured as a musical guest on The Late Late Show with James Corden on CBS where he sang "Suddenly Seymour" with Little Shop of Horrors co-star Mj Rodriguez.

-In 2021, Salazar played Musidorus in Head Over Heels at Pasadena Playhouse from November 9, 2019, to December 12, 2019.
+In 2021, he played Musidorus in Head Over Heels at Pasadena Playhouse from November 9, 2021, to December 12, 2021.
 It is his first theatre acting role since the start of the COVID-19 pandemic, and the first show to reopen Pasadena Playhouse.

-He can currently be heard as Agent Maxwell Fernsby in As the Curtain Rises, an original Broadway soap opera from the Broadway Podcast Network.
+In 2022, Salazar played Agent Maxwell Fernsby in As the Curtain Rises, an original Broadway soap opera from the Broadway Podcast Network.